RetroPie/RetroPie-Docs/docs/Input-Lag.md

 ```
 video_max_swapchain_images = 2
 ```
 This setting switches between using two or three buffers for rendering.
 Without going into detail, The default setting of 3 allows the emulator to run ahead and prepare the next frame before the current one has even been shown.
 This improves performance (i.e. makes framerate hiccups less likely), especially on slow hardware, but generally increases input lag by one frame.
-A setting of 2 allows less preparation, but has less of an affect on input lag.
+A setting of 2 allows less preparation, which can affect performance, but has much less of an affect on input lag.

-In RetroPie, the default is 3.
-A setting lower than this will likely cause performance issues, even on a Pi 3.

 ### `video_threaded`
 ```